brito/InsuranceUnited/README.md

 * Thursday, November 2
 # NOW
   * can request policies using a web service
+    * get plans json via xhr
+      * stuff plans into db
     * filters services dynamically based on user choices
 # TODAY
+  * use reveal.js for flow
   * not having _reload_ is driving me crazy
   * can translate from xml to json and update plans
 # later